Backporter/Random-Content-ID/README.md

 A: open it, press generate and copy the content ID into orbis-pub-sfo.exe add the name of the applacation in title tex than save the sfo in sce_sys than open orbis-pub-gen.exe add it to the content ID under settings and done.

-Q: Will this work on 7.xx
+Q: Will this work on retail firmware?

 A: No